Searching in Marketing/Sales [clear]

 How can I find profiles on typical industry customers?

 There are a few places you might try to locate these kinds of statistics.
 Trade and industry associations and groups often conduct extensive market research and make this research available to members.
 While they often focus on national or statewide trends, you might find local statistics through a group’s local chapter.
 You may also get valuable information from local chambers of commerce, economic development centers and business sales tools like IBISWorld, an online database.
 The SBDC can also recommend relevant, up-to-date sources of information on your industry.

 How do I find suppliers for my business?

-Besides using online search engines to find specific suppliers, SBDC consultants may have information concerning international, governmental, and private suppliers for your business.
+Besides using online search engines to find specific suppliers, SBDC consultants may have information concerning international, governmental, and private suppliers for your specific business activity.
 Another option is to attend industry trade shows.
-Trade shows are a great place to track down suppliers and wholesalers.
+Trade shows are a great place to meet suppliers and wholesalers.
 Trade Show News Network is a way to find those shows and the suppliers who attend them.

 What are some resources to help with marketing research?